Trashytalk/piwardrive/README.md

 environment.
 Ensure an X server is available and ``$DISPLAY`` is set.
 Headless setups can use ``Xvfb``.

+Combine the web UI service with the example ``kiosk.service`` unit to launch the browser automatically on boot.
+This setup fully replaces the on-device Kivy GUI so the Pi's touch screen displays the React dashboard in full‑screen mode.

 ### Optional C Extensions

 Two small C modules, `ckml` and `cgeom`, speed up geometry and KML parsing.
 They